Handshake Collection

 Based on the capabilities of the client and access point, and the signal quality of the connection, data packets can be sent at variable speeds.
 The higher the capabilities and connection quality, the faster the data rate used for clients.

 As the data rate of the packets increases, it becomes more difficult to passively capture a packet.
-Higher speeds are transmitted with more complex encodings, and on multiple antenna systems, they are transmitted with radio modes which can make capture very challening.
+Higher speeds are transmitted with more complex encodings, and on multiple antenna systems, they are transmitted with radio modes which can make capture very challenging.
 The Pineapple recon engine is designed to maximize the chances of capturing a handshake, including setting channel configuration to capture the most data encoding types possible, and pausing channel hopping the instant the first packet in a handshake is seen.

 It may be necessary to monitor for a long period of time (even up to hours, in a completely passive environment) to capture a full handshake - this is a normal part of how Wi-Fi operates.